Layer 2 · Governance

 • Informal vetoes: Only written, reasoned objections submitted via the defined process may trigger a re-vote; social pressure or private objections have no governance weight

-• Decision capture: Snapshot voting is open to all Full Members simultaneously; no quorum requirement beyond votes cast (any participation level is valid)
+• Decision capture: ecohubsOS voting is open to all Full Members simultaneously; no quorum requirement beyond votes cast (any participation level is valid)

 • Founder/role entrenchment: No role grants permanent authority; all roles are defined in the Role Registry with explicit terms and removal processes; founders hold no special governance authority beyond their membership state